 Air travel is one of Jackson Hole's largest sources of carbon emissions.
 While it's obviously difficult to tell anyone not to travel, especially our visitors, be conscious of air travel's impacts and support the industry's move toward greater effiency.
 Use the Jackson Hole airport shuttle at Ride 2 Fly.

 We live and work in a consumer-driven society that is putting enormous strain on our environment.
-Support brands who create products and services with an eco-concious supply chain.
-Make your voice heard with your spending decisions.
+Spend wisely by supporting brands who create products and services with an eco-concious supply chain.
+Make your voice heard.

 Jackson Hole hosts five million visitors each year and conservation was quite literally invented here with the establishment of Yellowstone National Park, the world's first National Park.
 We have the unique opportunity to set the right example of modern conservation for our visitors, amplifying the impact of our efforts nationally and globally.